-Bruce Milletto, president of Bellissimo Coffee InfoGroup and founder of the American Barista and Coffee School, offers his insight about how to start a coffee business.
+Bruce Milletto, president of Bellissimo Coffee InfoGroup and founder of Online Barista Training, offers his insight about how to start a coffee business.
 He reveals expert advice about getting started, choosing a location, picking the right coffee and espresso equipment, and more.
 [24 min.]

 Almost everyone I know loves coffee.
 I read somewhere that some 330 million cups of coffee are consumed in the U.S. every single day.
 That’s a lot of coffee.
 Talk about the specialty coffee business and what makes it so attractive as a start-up.